Lines now open

 Access to Higher Education Diplomas are also a great option as they allow you to get on university courses without A Levels.
 Simply study your course of choice and many universities (though not all) will allow you to continue your education in a related degree.
 Talk with the team at your chosen university to see what their rules are.

 learndirect is the UK’s leading distance learning provider.
-If you are interested in studying your A-levels, simply click the link below to find the right course for you and enrol today.
-To learn more about distance learning check out our blog.
+If you are interested in studying your A-levels, simply find the right course for you on our website and enrol today.
+If you'd like to read more about these courses first, download our FREE A-Level faculty brochure below!